mayukh4/mayukh4/README.md

 ---

-> "Exploring the universe, one instrument at a time."
+> "Exploring the universe, with one instrument at a time."

 ---